intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 extensions and code-points.  {{other}} outlines several additional strategies that might aid in ensuring that protocol changes remain possible over time.

-This document only addresses cases where extensions are not deliberately blocked.
-Some deployments or implementations apply policies that explicitly prohibit the use of unknown capabilities.
-This is especially true of functions that seek to make security guarantees, like firewalls.

 The experience that informs this document is predominantly at "higher" layers of the network stack, in protocols with limited numbers of participants.
 Though similar issues are present in many protocols that operate at scale, the